 - Next I covered everything in our kitchen in plastic – we didn’t have much in place at this time besides the cabinet bases and floors, but just to be safe, everything got covered!
 We also covered the deck where the guys would be mixing the concrete and the space they’d walk to and from.

 - Next we set the concrete countertop forms in place.
 The forms are really pretty amazing!
 They screw right into the backer board.
 We followed the video instructions to a T and used the clips and two layers of the mesh for our molds.
 All corners got taped to ensure everything stayed tight.

 - To create the floating bar we used an extra cabinet to rest underneath the off hang which held everything nicely as the concrete was wet – once it dried we just scooted this out – you could use anything for holding it up, we just happened to have an extra cabinet on hand.
 The concrete overhang is a fun spot for sitting and snacking with the kids.

-Next we mixed and poured the concrete.
 Everything I read online said you should have 4 grown men for this job, which we did – and definitely needed every one of them!
 We had one guy pouring the ingredients, one mixing, one carrying the buckets in and helping to pour them into the frame and one guy on trowel duty as the concrete was poured.
 Pouring the concrete went quick (they had the entire thing done in about an hour), although it was a very intense hour.
 Then we just had to sit back and wait.

 Once the concrete dried, in about 24 hours we snapped off the forms!
 This part was so scary, but also the easiest.
 The sides of the forms literally just snap right off!
 The edges of our countertops look amazing, they have the marbled look of stone and are 4 inches thick.
 I adore them.